robertoalonsotrillo/_sensor_tile_osc_/README.md

 Bridging app developed by **Paulo Esteban Chiliguano** and **Roberto Alonso Trillo** for HKBU's Department of Music.

-This app connects any BLE (BlueTooth Low Energy) interface to MaxMPS.
-It has been specifically designed to integrated both the SensorTile and the Metaboard (c) into the MetaBow's Max toolkit.
+This app connects any BLE (BlueTooth Low Energy) interface to MaxMSP.
+It has been specifically designed to integrate both the SensorTile and the Metaboard© into the MetaBow's Max toolkit.

 **2021 ©**